mikefizzled/Year-3-Functional-Programming/README.md

   or `(morse-code-main "decode" "-- --- .-. ... .")`
   Encodes and decodes Morse code respectively.

----

 ## Testing

 Each namespace includes corresponding unit tests located in the `test/` directory.
-These tests cover expected input/output behaviour and exception handling, as well as integration between encoding/decoding or number conversion functions.
+These tests cover expected input/output behaviour and exception handling.

 To run the test suite, execute: